-Florence is the epitome of art and architecture and Cinque Terre boasts colorful Cliffside villages that seem too real to be true.
-If you are reading this post, then I assume that you are planning to head from Florence to Cinque Terre during your time in Italy.
+Florence is the epitome of art and architecture, and Cinque Terre boasts colorful Cliffside villages that seem too real to be true.

 We recommend taking this journey if you have 3 days in Florence or longer.
-It really is worth your time!

 Well, don’t fear.
 We have done more than our fair share of travel in Italy, so you are in good hands.

-We have several options for you including the Florence to Cinque Terre train, guided tours, and self-driving.
-Keep reading to hear the pros and cons of each so that you can make the best decision for your Florence to Cinque Terre travels.
+Keep reading to hear the pros and cons of each to make the best decision for your Florence to Cinque Terre travels.

 Let’s Connect on Social Media!